bockph/DISN-Presentation/blogpost.md

 Novel about the here presented approach is also the prediction of concrete SDF values instead of a simple inside/outside classification.
 However, to further investigate the effectiveness of this different approach the same network structure is employed but trained with a softmax cross-entropy loss.
 With this classifier, the output of a point is the probability of being inside or outside the iso-surface.

 While quantitative results are slightly worse than the original proposed DISN they are -- compared to the other methods -- still a lot better using the chair category.
-Nevertheless, when comparing the concrete visual results in Figure **Y** quality loss is obvious.
+Nevertheless, when comparing the concrete visual results in figure 6 quality loss is obvious.
 Both presented chairs are not completely solid compared to ground truth and the continuous prediction of an SDF.

 #### Removal of Local Feature Extraction Module

 The authors of the DISN paper presents their additional local feature extraction module as their key finding for 3D reconstruction.
-Therefore, to validate its effectiveness its is completely removed from the network and the results in Table 4 and Figure **Y** are labeled as Global.
+Therefore, to validate its effectiveness its is completely removed from the network and the results in Table 4 and figure 6 are labeled as Global.
 Surprisingly, while IoU is nearly equal, EMD and CD are better compared to the Binary studies -- this is unexpected as this implies a stronger impact of the classifier change than the one of adding local feature extraction.
 Notwithstanding, the qualitative results of the chair lose a lot of detail and seem to be more similar to IMNET or OCCNET than to DISN.